RaziFalah/agriculture-project/README.md

 Responsible for handiling alarms and weather data.
 <h4>Artificial lighting system</h4>
 Responsible for providing plants with lights if needed, determined using a photoresistor or time table. <br>
+<h4>automatic ceiling</h4>
+This ceiling will auto-close or auto-open depends on the data provided by the sensors and the api.
 <br><hr>

 ***Exampe of the code running in the ESP32 based on the API data***